 Holy Name Medical Center, licensed by the State of New Jersey as a Primary Stroke Center, was one of the first Medical Centers in New Jersey to earn Primary Stroke Center designation by The Joint Commission, the nation's leading healthcare evaluation and accreditation organization.
-With both Joint Commission designation and a five-star rating from HealthGrades™, the Primary Stroke Center at Holy Name provides comprehensive services to stabilize the patient, lessen the effects of stroke, and maximize the patient's functioning and mobility in recovery.
+With a Joint Commission designation, the Primary Stroke Center at Holy Name provides comprehensive services to stabilize the patient, lessen the effects of stroke, and maximize the patient's functioning and mobility in recovery.

 As a Primary Stroke Center, Holy Name's service features: